 for at least one year and do not have a Child Trust Fund: first, in the 2011 Budget and then

 in more detail in Autumn 2011.
 Key to the plans is the help of Local Authorities throughout England, Wales, Scotland and Northern Ireland in identifying eligible children and young people so that The Share Foundation can open the accounts and attract further funds for them.
-During the first year of operations we have opened over 40,000 Junior ISAs and sent a further 3,000 £200 cheques to eligible young people too old to receive a Junior ISA.
+Since our operations began (November 2012) we have benefitted over 50,000 young people.